Fleet & DOT Compliance Guide

 - Every 12 years: Hydrostatic test for dry chemical units

-- Right away: Replace if the gauge is low or it's damaged
+- Immediately: Replace if the gauge reads low or the unit is damaged

 - Keep records: Save all inspection tags and service paperwork